apache/ws-wss4j/README.txt

     * Username Token profile V1.0
     * X.509 Token Profile V1.0

-The Web Services Security part of WSS4J is fairl well tested and many WebService projects use it already.
+The Web Services Security part of WSS4J is fairly well tested and many WebService projects use it already.
 Also interoperability with various other implementations is well tested.

+* Support of older WSS specifications *

 WSS4J can also be configured to emulate previous WSS spec implementations with older namespaces, such as WebSphere 5.1 and WebLogic 8.1 SP2.
+The WSS4J release 1.1.0 is the last release that supports this old, draft WSS specifications.

+The next WSS4J releases (>= 1.2.x)
+- support the OASIS V1.0 specs and the relevant namespaces only
+- support one versions of provisional (draft) namespaces for the upcoming version

+After the next version of the WSS specs is finished, we do one WSS4J release with the provisional namespaces and another release (with a new release number) with the then fixed namespace URIs.
+Doing so we could save a lot of coding while retaining some backward compatibility using the n-1 release.

 * Web Services Security Features *